CSISS/cc/README.md

 # Modules

 COVALI - a sub-system for comparison and validation of atmospheric and other Earth science models (funded by [EarthCube CyberWay](http://cube.csiss.gmu.edu/CyberWay/web/index))

-CyberConnector Searcher - a sub-system for searching Earth observations, model results or virtual data products (VDP)

-CyberConnector Orderer - a sub-system for orderring VDP (customizing existing observations into ready-to-use format)

-CyberConnector Service Register - a sub-system for registering and searching geoprocessing web services

 # Usage